 CY: Let me endorse everything Dr. Bonow said without question.
 The action item for the patient and the person who has known cardiovascular disease or for family members is a strong alignment with social isolation.
 We know that underlying cardiovascular disease will increase the risk of complications if you contract COVID-19.
-Given our limited treatment options, we strongly align with our Public Health officials and support aggressive social distancing but in our patients with known cardiovascular disease, we urge them and their families to take the next step - social isolation.
+Given our limited treatment options, we strongly align with our Public Health officials and support aggressive physical distancing but in our patients with known cardiovascular disease, we urge them and their families to take the next step - social isolation.

 We know this is going to be difficult and the isolation may need to last longer than two weeks but things will resolve and when they do, we want all of our patients to have their usual state of health.
 Again, if you have known cardiovascular disease, think social isolation.

 I am on daily medication to manage my heart disease.
 Do I keep taking that?